 So perhaps the challenge for the farmer – and us – isn’t only in celebrating the blessings – וְשָׂמַחְתָּ בְכָל הַטּוֹב; it’s that even after taking a bare piece of land and making it fruit all by himself, he has to admit that he didn’t truly do it alone – אֲשֶׁר נָתַן לְךָ ה’ אֱלֹקיךָ וּלְבֵיתֶךָ.

 Gratitude has a fundamental connection and interaction with humility.
-It grounds us and orients us by recognizing that what we are and what we have is due to others, and above all, to God, and so the error of self-sufficiency isn’t just that it’s morally wrong – it’s factually wrong!
+It grounds us and orients us by recognizing that what we are and what we have is due to others and, above all, to God, and so the error of self-sufficiency isn’t just that it’s morally wrong – it’s factually incorrect!

 As R’ Yitzchak Hutner notes, מודה doesn’t just mean thanksgiving; it also means to confess.
-When we thank another, we concede that we needed the assistance of another, admitting our frail weakness and showing our vulnerability.
-We acknowledge that another has shared gifts with us, big and small, to help us achieve the goodness in our lives.
-Genuine gratitude strengthens relationships by helping us recognize and appreciate how we’ve been affirmed and supported by others.
+When we thank another, we concede that we need the assistance of another, admitting our frail weakness and showing our vulnerability.
+We acknowledge that another has shared gifts with us, big and small, to help us achieve goodness in our lives.
+Genuine gratitude strengthens relationships by helping us recognize and appreciate how others have affirmed and supported us.
 But our ego can inhibit us if we don’t get it in check, telling us we did it alone.

 By thanking God loudly and in public, we firmly reject the worldview of self-sufficiency or that we did it ourselves – כֹּחִי וְעֹצֶם יָדִי עָשָׂה לִי אֶת־הַחַיִל הַזֶּה – and perhaps the ritual also helps recalibrate our expectations.